eshioze/Python/README.md

 # Python
-Here I have some simple python functions that perform simple mathematical tasks.
+Here I have some simple python functions that that computes the overtime pay of workers.